-Side Letter F - Tracking Discrimination and Bias
+Side Letter C - Tracking Discrimination and Bias

-During negotiations for the 2021-2023 successor agreement, recognizing the University's long stated goals of diversity and inclusion, the parties agree to the following:
+During negotiations for the 2023-2025 successor agreement, recognizing the University's long stated goals of diversity and inclusion, the parties agree to the following:

-- 1. Annually the Employer will email all bargaining unit employees information regarding the availability and purpose of the University's bias incident reporting tool as an avenue to report incidents of suspected bias. - 2.
-On an annual basis, the following groups will prepare an assessment report which will at a minimum include information quantifying reports of discrimination, harassment, and retaliation.
-An electronic copy of each report will be made available to the Union. - i.
-UCIRO - ii.
-Safe Campus - iii.
-Title IX Investigation Office - iv.
-UW Human Resources Campus Operations Investigations - v.
-UW Medical Centers Human Resources Operations Investigations - 3.
-This side letter will expire on June 30, 2023.
+- A. Annually the Employer will email all bargaining unit employees information regarding the availability and purpose of the University's bias incident reporting tool as an avenue to report incidents of suspected bias. - B. On an annual basis, the following groups will prepare an assessment report which will at a minimum include information quantifying reports of discrimination, harassment, and retaliation.
+An electronic copy of each report will be made available to the Union. - 1.
+Civil Rights Investigation Office - 2.
+Safe Campus - 3.
+UW Human Resources Campus Operations Investigations - 4.
+UW Medical Centers Human Resources Operations Investigations

+C. This side letter will expire on June 30, 2025.